Eye darker

 I wonder if, somewhere, this strip will convince to skip a bypass operation in favor of trying a diet, and Wiley will have been responsible for someone’s death.
 I suppose we (and he) will never know.

-10. over 9 years ago on Doonesbury
+10. about 10 years ago on Doonesbury

 I’d think very few young up-and-coming cartoonists are eyeing the newspaper as their ticket to future fame.
 I’m 50, and I actually take a newspaper (LA Times), but what’s the rate of people under 30?
 2%, maybe?
 And I don’t even know why I take it.
 I almost canceled it at one point, and the LA Times called me and gave me an “offer I couldn’t refuse”.
 Almost free daily delivery, just so I’d keep it.